 Nelson Ernesto Flores

-Early this year, Miguel Vicuña, one of Sweet Bloom’s green buyers, had the chance to cup Nelson Flores’ coffee.
+Early in 2023, Miguel Vicuña, one of Sweet Bloom's green buyers, had the chance to cup Nelson Flores' coffee.
 He identified something special there.
 The next day Miguel went to visit Nelson on his farm, Finca Las Mercedes, in Chalatenango, El Salvador.
 After the visit, Miguel came away with a sense that Nelson is an extraordinary producer, someone to watch and to stay connected to, because he is growing exceptionally beautiful coffee.

 For the past 15 years, Nelson has been involved in coffee, first supporting his mother, and now running his farm.
 7 years ago, he started focusing on specialty coffees when he and his mother saw that by selling quality coffee, they could improve their incomes.
 Early on, their coffees started in the AA quality range, Now they are producing some stellar AAA and Microlots.
 Their total production is now sold as specialty coffee to Caravela Coffee, one of the importers we work with.